History of the Anglo-Egyptian Sudan: Rise of Sudanese nationalism

 Sudanese nationalism, as it developed after World War I, was an Arab and Muslim phenomenon with its support base in the northern provinces.
 Nationalists opposed indirect rule and advocated a centralized national government in Khartoum responsible for both regions.
 Nationalists also perceived Britain's southern policy as artificially dividing Sudan and preventing its unification under an arabized and Islamic ruling class.

-Ironically, however, a non-Arab led Sudan's first modern nationalist movement.
+Ironically, a non-Arab led Sudan's first modern nationalist movement.
 In 1921, Ali Abd al Latif, a Muslim Dinka and former army officer, founded the United Tribes Society that called for an independent Sudan in which power would be shared by tribal and religious leaders.
 Three years later, Ali Abd al Latif's movement, reconstituted as the White Flag League, organized demonstrations in Khartoum that took advantage of the unrest that followed Stack's assassination.
 Ali Abd al Latif's arrest and subsequent exile in Egypt sparked a mutiny by a Sudanese army battalion, the suppression of which succeeded in temporarily crippling the nationalist movement.

 In the 1930s, nationalism reemerged in Sudan.
-Educated Sudanese wanted to restrict the governor general's power and to obtain Sudanese participation in the council's deliberations.
-However, any change in government required a change in the co-dominium agreement.
+Educated Sudanese wanted to restrict the governor-general's power and to obtain Sudanese participation in the council's deliberations.
+However, any change in government required a change in the condominium agreement.
 Neither Britain nor Egypt would agree to a modification.
 Moreover, the British regarded their role as the protection of the Sudanese from Egyptian domination.
-The nationalists feared that the eventual result of friction between the co-dominium powers might be the attachment of northern Sudan to Egypt and southern Sudan to Uganda and Kenya.
-Although they settled most of their differences in the 1936 Treaty of Alliance, which set a timetable for the end of British military occupation, Britain and Egypt failed to agree on Sudan's future status.
+The nationalists feared that the eventual result of friction between the condominium powers might be the attachment of northern Sudan to Egypt and southern Sudan to Uganda and Kenya.
+Although they settled most of their differences in the Anglo-Egyptian treaty of 1936, which set a timetable for the end of British military occupation, Britain and Egypt failed to agree on Sudan's future status.

 Nationalists and religious leaders were divided on the issue of whether Sudan should apply for independence or for union with Egypt.
-The Mahdi's son, Abd ar Rahman al Mahdi, emerged as a spokesman for independence in opposition to Ali al Mirghani, the Khatmiyyah leader, who favored union with Egypt.
+The Mahdi's son, Abd al-Rahman al-Mahdi, emerged as a spokesman for independence in opposition to Ali al Mirghani, the Khatmiyyah leader, who favored union with Egypt.
 Coalitions supported by each of these leaders formed rival wings of the nationalist movement.
 Later, radical nationalists and the Khatmiyyah created the Ashigga, later renamed the National Unionist Party (NUP), to advance the cause of Sudanese-Egyptian unification.
 The moderates favored Sudanese independence in cooperation with Britain and together with the Ansar established the Umma Party.